 Satani Masayuki, author of “The Truth and Glory of the Coal Mines,” is a retired front-office employee of Mitsubishi’s coal division and a member of the Japanese Society for History Textbook Reform, or Tsukurukai, the national group behind controversial textbooks that downplay and at times deny Japanese war misconduct and atrocities.
 Satani previously self-published a book called, “Wake Up from the Brainwashing of the Tokyo Trials View of History.”
 The editor of “Truth and Glory” is a former head of the municipal history museum in Iizuka, Chikuho’s main city, and co-author of “The 100-Year History of Aso Mining.”

-Chinese woman with her father’s remains
+Chinese woman with her father’s remains (NHK Special)

 By stark contrast, the German and Austrian governments and companies that used forced labor during the Nazi era, under powerful U.S. pressure, recently completed reparations programs granting formal apologies and monetary payments of more than six billion dollars to nearly two million former workers or family members.
 Educational programs are a key element of European redress activities and forced labor memorial museums have been built.